Skip to main content

 As used in this rule, "radiation-generating equipment" means radiation-generating equipment used for dental, veterinary, or medical purpose but does not include therapeutic radiation-generating equipment.

-(A) The director may, upon application thereof or upon his or her own initiative, grant a variance to the requirements of rules in this chapter as he or she determines is authorized by law, provided that the registrant shows to the satisfaction of the director that there is good cause for the variance, and that the variance will not result in any undue hazard or effect on the public health and safety or environment.
-The terms, conditions, and expiration of the variance shall be set forth in writing by the director.
+(A) The director may, upon application thereof or upon his or her own initiative, grant a variance to the obligations of rules in this chapter as he or she determines is authorized by law, provided that the registrant shows to the satisfaction of the director that there is good cause for the variance, and that the variance will not result in any undue hazard or effect on the public health and safety or environment.
+The terms, conditions, and expiration of the variance will be set forth in writing by the director.
 Failure to comply with the terms of the variance may result in immediate revocation of the variance.

-(C) The handler shall assure:
+(C) The handler will assure:

 (2) Every individual who is licensed to perform radiologic procedures is adequately instructed in the registrant's safe operating procedures and can demonstrate competency in the safe use of the equipment.